soundpress/RulesOfNYC/docs/c01/index.rst

 (uu) Siamese connections.
 Fire Department siamese connection shall be as hereinafter stated in this subdivision.

-   (1) The body of the siamese may be of cast iron, cast steel, brass or any other suitable metals of sufficient strength to comply with § 10-03(uu)(8).
+   (1) The body of the siamese may be of cast iron, cast steel, brass or any other suitable metals of sufficient strength to comply with 2 RCNY § 10-03(uu)(8).
 All movable parts, clappers, swivels and all bolts, washers, nuts, screws and pin bearings and all swivel bearings shall be of a non-corrodable metal.

    (2) Clapper valve seats shall be made of non-corrodable metal and shall be machined to insure a tight seat for clapper valves.